LiffeyValleyAC/website/README.md

 You can go and look at [the test site](http://lvac.grff.in).
 Then come back and tell me what you think by opening an issue.

-If you want to run the code, you will need to have PHP (5.4 at least) and [composer](http://getcomposer.org) installed.
+## I want to run it locally and hack all the codez

+You will need to have PHP (5.4 at least) and [composer](http://getcomposer.org) installed.
 Clone this repo and then run

 ```sh
 composer install